pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 This is an act of peeking deep into the guts.
-Odds on, we'll soon dream up some better way to disclose these secrets, and this exact spelling of a deep peek into the guts will stop working
+Odds on, we'll soon dream up some better way to disclose these secrets, and this exact spelling of a deep peek into the guts will stop working.
+I'd guess I'll go make typing H and pressing Return inside the 🐢 Chat tell you what our Abbreviations are

 To remember what defaults you've chosen, you can look at things like